 Stuffed eggplants, called bharli vangi, are a much beloved dish in the western Indian state of Maharashtra.
+This is a dish I grew up eating regularly, thanks to my Maharashtrian aayi, who was a fantastic cook.
 Small, globe-shaped eggplants are cut down the middle, filled with a spicy coconut-peanut stuffing, and simmered until they are butter-soft and delicious.

 I love eggplants, and they are so good in mouthwatering Indian recipes like baingan bharta and baingan masala.
 But if I were told I could eat just one eggplant recipe for the rest of my life, I wouldn't hesitate to choose these stuffed eggplants, or bharli vangi.